Southeast Alliances

 Dr. Nicole L. Snyder is the Assistant Dean for Research and Creative Works and Professor of Chemistry at Davidson College.
 In her role as Assistant Dean, she assists faculty and students in identifying resources to support their research and creative endeavors.
 She also serves as the Chair of both the Faculty and Student Study and Research Committees which award nearly a half a million dollars annually to support faculty and student work.
 In addition to her administrative role, Snyder teaches courses in organic chemistry, biochemistry, immunology and pharmacology.
 She also runs a federally funded research program that is currently supported by the NIH and NSF, including an NSF-IRES grant which provides opportunities for students to travel to Düsseldorf, Germany to conduct collaborative polymer research.
 She earned B.S. degrees in Chemistry and Biology from Westminster College, and a Ph.D. in Chemistry from the University of Connecticut.
 She enjoys travel and hiking.

-A photo of Dr. Alice Suroviec
+Dr. Alice Suroviec headshot

 Dr. Alice Suroviec